datawhores/empuploader/README.md

 Chrome is needed for pyppeteer which is required to auto upload to the site.

  ### Linux
 > - These instructions are if you want to download a more up to date version/your own version of chrome.
-A chromary  binary will be provided for Linux
+A chrome binary will be provided for Linux
 >
 > - Easiest Method is to just follow your linux providers instructions.
 However this usually requires sudo access.
 > - If you don't have sudo you could try to get this version:https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/843831/